 Relations with Stakeholders

-The term Stakeholders is considered as referring to the parties that are directly or indirectly involved in the activities of the Group and have an interest in its decisions, strategic initiatives and possible actions carried by the Company itself, as well as the Group.
+The term stakeholders refers to the parties that are directly or indirectly involved in the activities of the Group and have an interest in its decisions, strategic initiatives and possible actions carried by the Company itself, and by the Group.

-Stakeholders therefore include, simply by way of example, employees, customers, shareholders, citizens, agents, all kinds of collaborators, suppliers, financial and/or business partners, municipal, provincial and national institutions, trade associations, environmental associations, and more generally speaking, anyone with an interest in the activities of the Group whether at national or international level.
+Stakeholders therefore include, simply by example non limiting example, employees, customers, shareholders, citizens, agents, all kinds of collaborators, suppliers, financial and/or business partners, municipal, provincial and National institutions, trade associations, environmental associations, and more generally, anyone who holds an interest in the activities of the Group whether at National or International level.

-Maintaining proper relations with such parties is a primary objective for the Group insofar as it is a fundamental imperative of the Code, as well as constituting one of the criteria for eligibility:
+Maintaining proper relations with such parties is a primary objective for the Group as a key requirement of the Code, as well as constituting one of the criteria for supporting, among the others: